 - What identity work have you done in terms of gender?

-- How are you combatting transphobia in your own practice?
+- How are you combatting transphobia in your practice?

-- How do they utilize the World Professional Health Organization for Trans Health (WPATH) Standards of Care in their practice?
+- How do you utilize the World Professional Health Organization for Trans Health (WPATH) Standards of Care in your practice?

 Being a parent is a tough job.
-Parents are faced with the challenge of identifying and protecting their children from potential danger to embracing their child, allowing them to experience life fully.
-This fear is valid.
-And this fear is not always reflective of the larger living reality of life.
-In the case of being a parent of a gender variant child, balancing this fear with supporting your child’s authentic self will be a test of your own resilience.
-Some tips to following your child’s lead include making space for conversations where disciplining and expectations are not part of the discussion.
+Parents face the challenge of balancing protecting and embracing their children, allowing them to experience life fully.
+As a parent of a gender-variant child, balancing your fears with supporting your child’s authentic self will test your resilience.
+Following your child’s lead may include making space for conversations where disciplining and expectations are not part of the discussion.

-Acknowledging your child’s thoughts and emotions while also respecting their own boundaries will help your child to open up and feel safe to talk with you about difficult things.
-Consider how you can spend quality time just getting to know your child and reflect back what you hear them saying.
-All of these behaviors will support your relationship with your child and make you feel more secure in exploring and understanding your child’s gender.
+Acknowledging your child’s thoughts and emotions while respecting their boundaries will help them open up and feel safe to talk about difficult things.
+Consider how you can spend quality time getting to know your child and reflect on their words.
+These behaviors will support your relationship with your child and make you feel more secure in exploring and understanding your child’s gender.

-Ensuring that you have support too, will help you navigate any stress through this process.
-For example, learning different coping skills and modeling how to regulate intense emotions during novel or uncomfortable experiences, will help to create a more predictable and safe environment for both of you.
-Setting your own boundaries of what you feel comfortable discussing with others as well as respecting your child’s wishes on how they’d like to come out to others.
+Ensuring you also have support will help you navigate stress through this process.
+For example, learning different coping skills and modeling how to regulate intense emotions during novel or uncomfortable experiences can create a more predictable and safe environment for both of you.
+Set boundaries around what you feel comfortable discussing while respecting your child’s wishes.
 Keeping daily promises of self-care will also help build your resilience and wellness.

-Consider receiving your own counseling to explore what this process is like for you and strategies to balance your own fears and concerns.
-Below is a list of resources you can look into for additional community support.
-Local organizations like PFLAG or your local LGBTQ+ center will offer support groups for youth and parents.
+Consider receiving counseling to explore what this process is like and strategies to balance your fears and concerns.
+Local organizations, like PFLAG or your local LGBTQ+ center, will offer support groups for youth and parents.
 This community support will also help you and your child to feel more confident and normalize what you are experiencing.

 For Further Reading